-Anonymous asked: Someone sent me a poem anonymously.
+Anonymous said: Someone sent me a poem anonymously.
 Is there anyway to find out who sent it?
 I really have no clue who sent it.

 We did a lot of random recipients of this project via phone book spontaneity, and perhaps you simply got lucky.
 However, we also told folks participating that they may send poems anonymously.
 Your guess is good as mine.
 I hope it was meaningful in some way.
 Love, the poetree project.

-Anonymous asked: where do we email the poems for the tree?
+Anonymous said: where do we email the poems for the tree?

 If it were not obvious enough, there is a great deal of purpose behind absorbing The Poetree Project into the midst of winter.
 This post is to unfold that molten & integral purpose, and to convince you that this is as beautiful as we know it is.
 I assure you, it will not be difficult, friends.